CharlesChiuGit/Logseq-Git-Sync-101/README.md

 This is like creating a folder in GitHub, follow [create-a-repo](https://docs.github.com/en/get-started/quickstart/create-a-repo) to create a **private** repo.

-※ Noted: If you create a **public** repo, that means everyone on GitHub can what you put in there.
-You don't waht that, do you?
+※ Noted: If you create a **public** repo, that means everyone on GitHub can see what you put in there.
+You don't want that, do you?

 ### Add .gitignore in your repo (Optional)